Tom Ripley: Ripliad

-Ripley ultimately forges Greenleaf's will, leaving himself the dead man's inheritance.
-The novel ends with Ripley, having narrowly evaded capture, sailing to Greece and rejoicing in his newfound wealth.
-However, the book's final passages hint that he will pay for his freedom with a lifetime of paranoia, as he wonders whether he is "going to see policemen waiting for him on every pier that he ever approached".
+Ripley ultimately forges Dickie's suicide note claiming responsibility for Miles' murder and a will leaving him Dickie's inheritance.
+Dickie's father accepts both documents as genuine and makes Ripley the main beneficiary of Dickie's trust fund.
+The novel ends with Ripley sailing to Greece and rejoicing in his newfound wealth, although he wonders if he will pay for it with a lifetime of paranoia, if he would "see police waiting for him at every pier he ever approached".